fatemehsrz/ML_Concepts/README.md

 $$

 - Xavier initialization is more effective for models with sigmoid activation function.
-[More here](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/)
+[More here ...](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/)

 - He initialization is particularly suited for networks with ReLU activation functions.
 ReLU tends to zero out negative inputs, which can lead to a loss of variance in the network.
 To address this, normal He initialization sets the variance of the weights to be twice as large as Glorot Initialization as follows: